manticoresoftware/docker/README.md

 docker run --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -v $(pwd)/data/:/var/lib/manticore -p 127.0.0.1:9306:9306 -d manticoresearch/manticore
 ```

+**Important**: When mounting a custom configuration file, avoid using `127.0.0.1:` in the `listen` directives within your configuration file.
+The container might not have `127.0.0.1` available, which can cause connection issues.
+Instead, use `0.0.0.0` or omit the IP address entirely.
+For example, use `listen = 9306:mysql` instead of `listen = 127.0.0.1:9306:mysql`.
+You can still control external access by binding ports when running the container (e.g., `-p 127.0.0.1:9306:9306`).

 Take into account that Manticore search inside the container is run under user `manticore`.
 Performing operations with table files (like creating or rotating plain tables) should be also done under `manticore`.
 Otherwise the files will be created under `root` and the search daemon won't have rights to open them.
 For example here is how you can rotate all tables:

 ```bash